 BELT SANDER TIPS:

-I feel like I need to go over a few things about the belt sander before you get going.
+⚠️ Before you tackle this step, I need to review a few safety things about the belt sander.
 This thing is very intimidating and can potentially be very dangerous.
-I have it set on the floor of my basement because I have more control sitting, but it should probably be placed on a sturdy workbench.
+I have it set on my basement floor because I have more control sitting.
+But a sturdy workbench will work too.

--Wear goggles or glasses, dust will be flying all over the place
+-Wear goggles or glasses and a dust mask.
+Dust will be flying all over the place.

 -Read the safety instructions of your belt sander for further precautions.